yuksekyusuf/Livad/README.md

 # Livad
 Livad is a startup that specializes in creating monetization tools for live streaming on Twitch.
-During my work as a iOS developer, -Designed the architectural framework
+During my work as a iOS developer,
+- Designed the architectural framework
--Developed the initial phases of the iOS application for the streamers' platform.
+- Developed the initial phases of the iOS application for the streamers' platform.
 ## Tech/Frameworks used
 - Swift
 - SwiftUI